Frequently Asked Questions

 Just know there are many options.
 However, I would be happy to address your questions as needed.

 Brokerage accounts are really a general thing.
-There is no overwhelming advantage of one versus another.
+As I see it, there is no overwhelming advantage of one versus another.

 The key to successful trading is having the correct understanding and insight on how to engage trading.
 That is very specific and is what I teach in my course.